Your Name, College, Year of Study, Email ID

 Work environment and people

-Work environment was supportive and the people were just amazing, they kind of changed my view about the normal thinking about the police staff we have and I realized that they try a lot, what I didn’t like was lack of training of such people.
+The working environment was supportive and the people were just amazing, they changed my view about the normal thinking about the police staff we have and I realized that they try a lot, what I didn’t like was lack of training of such people.

-Best thing was the staff and the officers, they were so accommodating, paid full respect to us and made us feel comfortable so that we can actually learn about the working of that organization.
+The best thing was the staff and the officers, they were so accommodating, paid full respect to us and made us feel comfortable so that we can learn about the working of that organization.

 This was probably the first time when I witnessed a proper working amongst the police officers.

-That there are many loop holes in our legal system, specially the family law.
-Most of the laws are inclined in the favour of women and are misused by them, and many a times the women are not able to get full justice despite of being so many laws in the favour of women.
+That there are many loopholes in our legal system, specially the family law.
+Most of the laws are inclined in the favour of women and are misused by them, and many times the women are not able to get full justice despite being so many laws in the favour of women.

 Any Other Thing

-On and all it was an good and is full experience where I learned many things not just related to my field of study or law but related to life, it kind of changed a lil bit of my view of life.
+On and all it was a good experience where I learned many things not just related to my field of study or law but related to life, it kind of changed a little bit of my view of life.